VxMxPx/avrelia.com/content/posts/zen-terminal.md

 ![GNU/Linux Terminal](/media/zen-terminal.png)

-If you'd like to have terminal as on the picture above, then simply edit your `~/.bashrc` file, and insert following code around line 60 (or just at the end):
+If you'd like to have terminal as on the picture above (brackets, new line for command, pointer instead of a dollar sign), then simply edit your `~/.bashrc` file, and insert following code around line 60 (or just at the end):

 ````bash